Building Your Marketing Assets to Build a Better Business

 Digital Content Assets

-Blog: Do you want more clients without spending a ton of money?
+- Blog: Do you want more clients without spending a ton of money?
 Turn to blogging.
-An active blog will attract the users who are already looking for what you offer.
-It also lets search engines to know you are an authority in your industry.
+An active blog will attract users who are already looking for what you offer.
+It also lets search engines know you are an authority in your industry.

 Social Media Assets

-Instagram: Do you have great pictures?
+- Instagram: Do you have great pictures?
 Do you have crafty captions?
 Are you trying to capture a large, young audience?
 If so, you need Instagram!
-Post three to five times a week using posts, stories, and live video to effectively engage your audience.
+Post three to five times a week using posts, stories, and live videos to effectively engage your audience.

-Youtube Channel: A YouTube channel is a place where users can upload their own videos about any topic their hearts desires.
-From cooking tutorials and makeup challenges to comedy, life advice, how to videos, and more, YouTube has become a platform to entertain and educate the masses.
+- Youtube Channel: A YouTube channel is a place where users can upload their own videos about any topic their hearts desire.
+From cooking tutorials and makeup challenges to comedy, life advice, how-to videos, and more, YouTube has become a platform to entertain and educate the masses.
 Business owners can even make a bit of money off ad revenue if they opt to include ads in their videos.

 Outbound / Inbound Marketing Assets